ggiallo28/aws-cloudformation-macros/Template/README.md

 # Template Macro

 The `Template` macro adds the ability to create CloudFormation resources from existing Cloudformation Templates.
+A typical use case for this macro might be to reuse Cloudformation configurations that let you manage a group of related resources as if they were a single resource.

 This Macro uses [Troposphere](https://github.com/cloudtools/troposphere).